Skip to contents

 verbose

-A logical.
-TRUE (the default) will return warnings and messages which can be used for data error checking.
-FALSE will silence these messages.
-Errors will always be returned.
+A logical to return (the default) or silence warnings and messages which can be used for data error checking.
+Abort errors will always be returned.

 ...